Potential Pollinating Insects

 Adult wasps in the families Sphecidae and Vespidae are usually predaceous, using most prey to provision the nests containing their offspring.
 As adults, they may use nectar and pollen for food and may sometimes pollinate as a result of their feeding.
 Masarinae, a subfamily of Vespidae, have been found to provision their nests with nectar and pollen from plants in the genera Phacelia, Hydrophyllum, and Eriodictyon.
 Adult Pompilidae visit flowers for nectar and provision their nests with spiders.
 Certain species within this family indirectly collect milkweed pollen on their spiny legs and may be important pollinators of those plants.

-Wasp families and genera common on flowering plants and their sociality, nest sites, and prey items for offspring (click on insect names in table to view images if available):
+Wasp families and genera common on flowering plants and their sociality, nest sites, and prey items for offspring (click on insect names in the table to view images if available):

 Family | Genus | Sociality | Nest site | Prey |